 Select the down-arrow icon at the bottom-right of the dashboard for other formats

 Due to several issues related to processing laboratory results, data on testing volume and percent positivity are incomplete.
-Most laboratories in King County are reporting COVID tests to WA Department of Health (DOH) through electronic lab reporting, but some laboratories report results using processes that are not fully automated, resulting in delays in loading data (both positive and negative lab results) into DOH’s data systems.
-Negative COVID-19 tests are not well-represented in these data as DOH is working to process a substantial backlog of negative lab results.
-Point-of-care (POC) test results, such as rapid tests for diagnosis COVID-19 conducted by facilities other than laboratories are incomplete in these data.
-Facilities that conduct POC testing are responsible for reporting to DOH manually, which results in delays of days to weeks from the time of specimen collection to entry into the state’s data system.
-It is not possible to identify how many POC tests are performed on any given day, but it is believed that there is substantial underreporting of positive POC test results.
-Entry of negative POC results into DOH’s data system is currently on hold.
-At-home tests will be reported to WA DOH only by those laboratories that complete the ELR onboarding process.
+Most laboratories in King County are reporting COVID-19 tests to WA Department of Health (DOH) through electronic lab reporting, but some laboratories report results using processes that are not fully automated, resulting in delays in capturing data (both positive and negative lab results) into DOH’s data systems.
+There is substantial underreporting of antigen and point-of-care (POC) test results, such as rapid tests for diagnosing COVID-19 conducted by facilities other than laboratories.
+Because of these issues, it is not possible to identify how many antigen and POC tests are performed on any given day.